liuhhhing/urlshortener/README.md

 You can see from the curl response above it is returning the original long URL.

 ## Technical Notes
-This python program is using the python web application "flask", for detail please read this link https://flask.palletsprojects.com/en/2.0.x/quickstart/
+This python program is using a python web application "flask", for detail please read this link https://flask.palletsprojects.com/en/2.0.x/quickstart/

 Basically the following modules implemented the logic:
 ```